george-hawkins/blender-donut-notebook/LEVEL-2.md

 ### Weight painting

-Hide the donut (but not the icing) by unselecting its eye icon and you'll see there are sprinkles on the underside of the icing (and also on the the sides and dribbles where real sprinkles wouldn't usually stick):
+Hide the donut (but not the icing) by unselecting its eye icon and you'll see there are sprinkles on the underside of the icing (and also on the sides and dribbles where real sprinkles wouldn't usually stick):

 ![img.png](sprinkles-on-under-surface.png)